Cocoteax/Mini-Online-Shop-Project/README.md

 # Mini-Online-Shop-Project

-## Overview
-This is a simplified interactive online shop that I built while learning NodeJS/expressJS :)
+> This is a simplified interactive online shop that I built while learning NodeJS/expressJS :)

 ## Functionalities
 - Users can sign up / login for an account